-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a - The practice was managing some of the most common chronic diseases, e.g. diabetes, coronary heart disease and chronic obstructive pulmonary disease. - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check that their health and medicines needs were being met.
-For those people with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The practice was managing some of the most common chronic diseases, e.g. diabetes, coronary heart disease and chronic obstructive pulmonary disease. - Longer appointments and home visits were available when needed.
+However, not all these patients had a named GP, a personalised care plan or structured annual review to check that their health and care needs were being met.